courselabs/devsecops/labs/argo/README.md

 Argo installs a new custom object type called _Application_.

-📋 List all of the application objects in the default namespace.
+📋 List all of the application objects in the cluster.

 <details>
   <summary>Not sure how?</summary>